Planning and land use data

 - designated greenfield areas - previously undeveloped land

 As the supply of greenfield becomes limited, provincial and city policy has focused on ‘intensification’ in built-up areas.
-From 2006 to 2020 the percentage of units constructed in built-up areas has gradually increased.
+Over the last 15 years (2007 to 2022), there has been a 28% increase in the percentage of units constructed in the built-up area.

 Year | % units in greenfields | % units in built-up areas |